Makapoh54/hackzurich-2020/README.md

 # Siemens automation circuit recognizer
 Special cirtuit recognizer, made for HackZurich 2020, Siemens "Graph the Building" challenge

-Honors go to @mahmut-aksakalli for his image recognition studies, which this recognizer is founded on.
+Honors go to @mahmut-aksakallli for his image recognition studies, which this recognizer is founded on.

 ## How it works
 1) Using block adjacency graph potential components are segmented